remoteintech/remote-jobs/company-profiles/joor.md

 ## Company size

-350 dedicated professionals specializing in tech development, sales, customer support, marketing, and operations.
+200ish dedicated professionals specializing in tech development, sales, customer support, marketing, and operations.
+The tech/engineering department is around 60 people.

 ## Remote status

-JOOR believes in a hybrid model.
-While we do have offices in major cities worldwide, we also value the importance of remote work.
-We understand that talent is global and have built our structure to tap into that pool.
-Regular meetups, video calls, and robust communication tools ensure we stay connected, regardless of where our team members are.
+The tech team is entirely remote.
+Most people based in Madrid, but there are employees in the US, Uruguai, Italy, Serbia, and other places.
+Other departments of the company can be on a hybrid model.

 ## Region